 - Parents /Guardians are the primary educators of their children and their role in education concerning relationships and sexuality education is seen by the college as very important.
 Relevant sections of this RSE policy will be included in the Parent's information pack on enrolment to the college and also in the student's journal.
-In Senior Cycle, a letter will be sent home at the beginning of the Module - The policy has been designed in consultation with the Parents' Council representatives and the views expressed by parents will be taken into account when the policy is being reviewed.
-A copy of this policy will be made available to any parent/guardian on request to the general office.
+In Senior Cycle, an app message will be sent home at the beginning of the Module - The policy has been designed in consultation with the Parents' Council representatives and the views expressed by parents will be taken into account when the policy is being reviewed.
+A copy of this policy is available on the Website